If you’ve studied marketing or are on the road to becoming an entrepreneur, then you’re probably familiar with the term intensive distribution.

 The answer’s quite simple: large-scale distribution resorts to more sales which in turn boosts revenue.
-However, intensive distribution may not be the perfect marketing strategy for every business.
+However, intensive distribution may not be the perfect strategy for every business.

 For optimal results, companies should focus on several factors before deciding on a specific level of distribution.
 This includes target marketing, pricing, size of the product, promotion policies along with other necessary details.

 Companies would also have to pay attention to the availability of organizational resources and retail locations.
 Typically, businesses with a low budget may not be at capacity to support such a strategy.
 It’s also worth mentioning that some manufacturers may have some trouble getting their products into large chain stores such as Target or Wal-Mart.

 Intensive Distribution Examples

 Many companies have implemented intensive distribution, some of the most immensely popular products include

 - Pepsi cans